DiCamillo Companion

 Eridge Castle (Eridge Park) (Eridge Place)

-House & Family History: Queen Elizabeth I stayed at the medieval house for six days in August 1573.
-In the 19th century, the Prince of Wales, later Edward VII, was a frequent visitor to the grand Gothick Revival style house.
+House & Family History: Queen Elizabeth I stayed at the Medieval castle for six days in August 1573.
+In the 19th century, the Prince of Wales, later Edward VII, was a frequent visitor to the grand Gothic Revival style house.

-House Replaced By: Eridge Park, a smaller house, replaced Eridge Castle in the 1930s.
+House Replaced By: The smaller Eridge Park (the third house) replaced Eridge Castle in the 1930s.

 • Architect: James Wyatt